fboerman/blog/content/posts/graduation/pulsars/index.md

 * Scattering

-Of these frequency dispersion is dominant and the main focus of this project.
+Of these four aspects frequency dispersion is dominant and the main focus of this project.
 For completeness the other three will be discussed shortly below.

 Faraday Rotation [[wiki]](https://en.wikipedia.org/wiki/Faraday_effect) is caused by differential phase rotation between left and right circular polarisation of the signal.
 In the ISM this is dependent on a scaled quadratic relation  to the wavelength of the light: $ \beta = RM \cdot \lambda^2 $, in which $\beta$ is the angle of rotation in radians, $RM$ is the Rotation Measure constant and $\lambda$ the wavelength.